Applying for Financial Aid

 Other than scholarships based on academic merit alone, most types of financial aid consider financial need as determined by the FAFSA and available financial aid funds from federal, state and private sources.

 Because family circumstances change from year to year, a new FAFSA is required annually.
-The government releases a new FAFSA form each year on January 1st.
+The government releases a new FAFSA form each year on October1st.
 That is when the annual financial aid cycle begins.

 To help you along the way, we’ve developed a comprehensive financial aid guide.
-Inside our Financial Aid Award Guide, you’ll find full details on financial aid options and eligibility requirements, including a financial planning worksheet.
+Inside our 2016-2017 Financial Aid Award Guide and 2017-2018 Financial Aid Award Guide you’ll find full details on financial aid options and eligibility requirements, including a financial planning worksheet.

 While our Financial Aid Award Guide provides everything you need to know, this short list can help you get started with your financial aid application (FAFSA):

-- Use your PIN and federal income and tax information to complete the online FAFSA form.
+- Use your FSA ID and federal income and tax information to complete the online FAFSA form.
 List Mount Ida College as your school of choice, by using our Federal School Code: 002193.

 Be sure to print out and keep copies of everything you submit.

-Typically, a completed Free Application for Federal Student Aid (FAFSA) takes up to four weeks to be processed through the federal systems before our financial aid team receives your report.
+Typically, a completed Free Application for Federal Student Aid (FAFSA) takes up to four weeks to be processed through the federal systems before the Office of Student Financial Services receives your report.
 Please keep that in mind as you gather your information each year and plan accordingly.
 Since so much information requested on the FAFSA comes from federal tax forms (Form 1040 and W-2), it helps to have your taxes prepared and filed before completing your financial aid application.

 While you can submit estimated numbers on the FAFSA, we recommend using final figures from your tax forms and filing your FAFSA as early as possible each year.